RAJANAGORI/Nightingale/README.md

 ```
 docker run -ti --hostname nightingale  rajanagori/nightingale /bin/bash
 ```
-- Now, you can directly access Nightingale interactive terminal using browser
+- Now, you can directly access Nightingale interactive terminal using the browser
 ```
 docker run -it -p 0.0.0.0:8080:7681 -d rajanagori/nightingale /home/binaries/ttyd -p 7681 bash
 ```
-- If you want to run MobSF along with the nigtingale then I will give you a good new now you can do the same....!!
+- If you want to run MobSF along with the nightingale then I will give you good news now you can do the same....!!
 #### part 1
 ```
 docker run -it -p 0.0.0.0:8080:7681 -p 0.0.0.0:8081:8081 -d rajanagori/nightingale /home/binaries/ttyd -p 7681 bash